Trophy Room 2026

 Diddy Kong Racing is extremely fun.
 I prefer it over Mario Kart.
 I bought the Japanese version a long time ago for something like $10.
 That is playable on a US Nintendo 64 using a Game Shark as a pass-through cartridge convertor.
 I understand a couple minutes with the Dremel will work too.
 The Analogue 3D is a great option too but the previous two suggestions are much cheaper.

 This is all I have so far.
-I last updated this in February and hopefully I'll spot some more interesting things throughout the year.
+I last updated this page in mid-April and hopefully I'll spot some more interesting things throughout the year.

 Related